stargate-rewritten/Stargate-ESR/README.md

 - LockedCraft forked that to fix some issues in the PseudoKnight version, update to 1.15, and add underwater portals.
 - LittleBigBug forked that to clean up the project; meanwhile, PseudoKnight made some upstream changes.
 - Version 10 a is fork (with LBB & PK's changes merged) made to update to 1.16 and resolve some underwater issues.
+- This is an EXTENDED SUPPORT VERSION, backported to 1.13.2-1.16.5 and minimally maintained by [SGR](https://sgrewritten.org).

 # Permissions
 ```